Send your jobs to one of the following partitions:

 Automatic partition choice based on the job duration

-is not formally a SLURM partition).
+bem2-cpuandlem-cpuare not formally SLURM partitions

-Limitations and requirements
+Limitations and requirements:

-Partition | Node Count | CPU Model | Number of CPUs per node | GPU Model | Number of GPUs per node | Memory | Max Job Time | Available TMPDIR (quotab) |
+service-balance --check-cpu)| Partition | Node Count | CPU Model | Number of CPUs per node | GPU Model | Number of GPUs per node | Memory | Max Job Time | Available TMPDIR (quotab) |

-bem2-cpu-short | 487 | Intel(R) Xeon(R) Platinum 8268 | 48 | - | - | 177G/357Ga | 3-00:00:00 |
+| bem2-cpu-short | 487 | Intel(R) Xeon(R) Platinum 8268 | 48 | - | - | 177G/357Gc | 3-00:00:00 |

 |

-bem2-cpu-normal | 336 | Intel(R) Xeon(R) Platinum 8268 | 48 | - | - | 177G/357Ga | 21-00:00:00 |
+| bem2-cpu-normal | 336 | Intel(R) Xeon(R) Platinum 8268 | 48 | - | - | 177G/357Gc | 21-00:00:00 |

 |